samubernard/odexp/README.md

 Interactive commands can be entered at the
 **odexp**
-prompt.
+command prompt.
 Successive commands can be separated with by semi-colons ';'

 ?